3cxc/StarLight/README.md

 > This is a Minecraft Vanilla Security System Anti cheating Plugin
 >
-> Warning: This Anti cheating is not recommended because it is easier to be bypassed or misjudged than other anti cheating methods
+> Warning: This Anti cheating plugin is not recommended because it is easier to be bypassed or misjudged than other anti cheating plugins

 ## Type of cheating detection